What Should You Do to Earn Respect as a Manager?

 Dressing appropriately, cleanly, and in accordance with the environment, speaking clearly and properly, adhering to etiquette, and treating others with respect are important for gaining respect in the business world.

 If you are not good at your job, even if people treat you with respect, it will be a superficial attitude stemming from your position.
-To gain respect as a manager, one must be good at their job.
-However, in addition to professional competence, you must also possess communication skills that will allow you to demonstrate that competence.
+To earn respect as a manager, you need to be good at what you do.
+However, in addition to professional competence, you should also possess communication skills that will allow you to demonstrate that competence.

 Be a Role Model with Your Behavior

-Exhibit behaviors that those around you can emulate.
-Managers who inspire, motivate, and help others realize what they are capable of are respected everywhere.
+Exhibit behaviors that those around you can look up to.
+Managers who inspire, motivate, and help others realize their potential are respected everywhere.

 Know Where to Give Praise and Criticism

-If you are going to appreciate an employee or a team, you can do this in front of others.
+If you want to appreciate an employee or a team, you can do it in front of others.
 However, discussions about performance issues should be held privately with the person concerned.
-Even if an unexpected situation arises, be careful about this.
+Even if an unexpected situation arises, make sure to pay attention to this.

 Care for Your Employees